CliMA/Land/packages/ClimaCache.jl/README.md

 ## About
-ClimaCache.jl is designed to share information among different CliMA Land modules.
-All public types and structs are supposed to live here.
+ClimaCache.jl is renamed to EmeraldNamespace to be more accurate, and thus is deprecated till we use it for another purpose.